rathrio/blog_engine/bliss_manifesto/why.md

 may be fairly common utterances in the troubled mind of your dear coworker.

-To make life easier, we propose that you always keep these questions in mind while writing commit messages, documentation, guides and so on, especially you're good judgment tells you that things may not be inherently clear to anybody else than yourself.
+To make life easier, we propose that you always keep these questions in mind while writing commit messages, documentation, guides and so on, especially when you're good judgment tells you that things may not be inherently clear to anybody else than yourself.

 Say you're composing a commit message for a bug fix, instead of: